General Mills (NYSE:GIS) Issues FY 2020 IntraDay Earnings Guidance

-IntraDay earnings guidance on Monday.
+IntraDay earnings guidance on Monday morning.
 The company provided EPS guidance of 3.41-3.48 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.48.

-A number of research firms recently issued reports on GIS.
-Cfra raised General Mills from a hold rating to a buy rating and lifted their price target for the company from $58.00 to $60.00 in a report on Friday, March 6th.
-ValuEngine raised General Mills from a sell rating to a hold rating in a report on Monday, March 9th.
-Zacks Investment Research raised General Mills from a sell rating to a hold rating and set a $57.00 price objective for the company in a report on Monday, February 24th.
-BMO Capital Markets boosted their price objective on General Mills from $57.00 to $63.00 in a report on Thursday, March 19th.
-Finally, Stifel Nicolaus boosted their price objective on General Mills from $54.00 to $58.00 and gave the stock a hold rating in a report on Thursday, March 19th.
-One investment analyst has rated the stock with a sell rating, sixteen have assigned a hold rating and four have given a buy rating to the stock.
-The stock presently has a consensus rating of Hold and an average target price of $58.26.

 About General Mills